vgbs/dsp-documentation/idm/nsc-documentation.md

 ## Translations

 All texts on the shown frontends and in the outgoing e-mails can be adapted by yourself.
-To get access to the translation tool, please write to identity@vaillant-group.com or leave a message in our Slack channel #idm-support.
+To get access to the translation tool, please request it via [DSC service desk](https://service.dsp.vaillant-group.com).

 Please be aware that translations are always valid for a complete language and might also affect other realms and countries.